-The CFPB chose to ignore this data and a number of reasonable alternative regulatory approaches, and instead effectively eliminated arbitration without considering the consequences for consumers seeking timely, low-cost resolution of consumer disputes.
-We urge members of the House of Representatives to support H. J. Res.
-111 that will reverse this flawed rule and place consumers ahead of special interests.
+The CFPB chose to ignore this data and instead effectively eliminated arbitration without proposing a reasonable alternative process for timely, low-cost resolution of consumer disputes.
+We urge you to support efforts to reverse this flawed rule and place consumers ahead of special interests.